 Unit Testing Tools

 Unit testing is usually done by a programmer using a unit testing tool.
-These tools provide the actual framework to run individual tests and collate their results.
+These tools provide the framework for running individual tests and collating their results.
 Some unit testing frameworks provide test cases within the source code, allowing for greater integration into an IDE.
-There are open source and commercial tools available:
+There are open-source and commercial tools available:

-Here are some of the unit testing tools which are broadly used to perform the unit testing.
+Here are some unit testing tools broadly used to perform the unit testing.

 It is a set of classes that allow developers to create repeatable tests.
-It was originally created for Java, but it can be used with other languages.
+It was originally created for Java but can be used with other languages.

-It is a unit testing framework for Python, using the XUnit design pattern and inspired by JUnit.
+It is a unit testing framework for Python that uses the XUnit design pattern and is inspired by JUnit.
 It can be used with Python or any other language that allows the definition of classes and methods.

 NUnit

-NUnit is a lightweight, free and open-source unit test framework for all .NET programming languages.
+NUnit is a lightweight, free, open-source unit test framework for all .NET programming languages.
 It was originally created by Novell in 2002 and was donated to the community in 2005.

 JMockit

 Jmockit is a Java mocking framework for unit testing and behavior-driven development.
-It can be embedded in any JVM language that has a JSR-223 (Java API for XML-based RPC) implementation.
+It can be embedded in any JVM language with a JSR-223 (Java API for XML-based RPC) implementation.

 unittest2

 TestNG: It is an open-source framework for writing and executing automated tests of Java code.
-It was previously known as Novlet and TestNg, with its current name valid since 2005.
+It was previously known as Novlet and TestNg, and its current name has been valid since 2005.

 Conclusion

 As you can see, there is a lot of involvement in unit testing.
-It can be simple or complex that depending upon which type of application you’re going to test and what testing strategy you are going to follow.
+It can be simple or complex, depending on which application type you will test and what testing strategy you will follow.
 But you can’t ignore the importance of unit testing in the software development process.

 Unit testing is widely used in the software development industry.
-The fact that every developer can use it to run test cases or capture exceptions and debug information is a significant advantage.
-It helps in finding bugs early and preventing the need for large-scale testing of the already developed software.
+The fact that every developer can use it to test cases or capture exceptions and debug information is a significant advantage.
+It helps find bugs early and prevents the need for large-scale testing of the already-developed software.

-Unit testing is an iterative process and requires the involvement of all members of the development team, from testers and designers to developers themselves.
-It improves the design of software and increases the confidence in a product by identifying bugs early on.
+Unit testing is an iterative process and requires the involvement of all development team members, from testers and designers to developers.
+It improves software design and increases confidence in a product by identifying bugs early on.

-Unit testing is no replacement for good design, integration, or end-to-end testing, but rather a complement to them.
+Unit testing is no replacement for good design, integration, or end-to-end testing but rather a complement.

 After every iteration of the software development lifecycle, unit testing is an important practice that ensures high-quality software.